AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 could potentially create false records that would DNSSEC validate and pull off a DNS cache poisoning attack.

-This could result in DoS attack on domains that have valid certificate or it could result in a revoked fraudulent certificate being accepted by a client.
+This could result in DoS attack on domains that have valid a certificate or it could result in a revoked fraudulent certificate being accepted by a client.

-This threat can be mitigated by using an appropriate key rollover schedule and proper security procedures when handling the private signing keys.
+This threat can be mitigated by using an appropriate DNSSEC key rollover schedule and proper security procedures when handling the private DNSSEC signing keys.

 If an attacker manages to pull off a Denial of Service attack against the authoritative nameservers for a PKI Validation zone, then clients may not be